Shmuel83/BibleConsole/README.md

 # BibleConsole
-Bible reader in a console for geeks
+Bible reader in a some console (Scilab, cmd console of Windows, Excel,...), application that your used for your job, 'cause you are a geek, and mainly a child of God

-Scilab is an application to do many matematical operation.
-Need to read bible until your work with discretion ?
-It's possible.
+Some script to read bible.
+That just reader, simple program.
+You can improved a lot of that.

-To read on Scilab, you must used Scilab, internet.
+My objective that read bible with discretion in my job, without open tab of internet explorator or read of my smartphone, but using application that I used for my job.

-Application used API on http://api.preachingcentral.com Lot of versions of Bible, some languages are available.
-See all of bible-versions.xml To write the book that you choice, this is "gen" to genese, "Jn" to John to exemple
+This simple scripts allow to play to memrize bible's passage !